lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 and overcomplication present themselves in many places.

-In this case the new tool is [Elm][elm-website], and the way of thinking is Elm's own semantic [formulation][elm-semantics] of FRP.
+In this case the new tool is [Elm][elm-website], and the way of thinking is Elm's particular semantic [formulation][elm-semantics] of FRP.
 Specifically discrete signals.
 We're going to see that having a seemingly convenient signal plugged to the wrong part of our program can lead us to making up problems, and having to come up with convoluted ways of solving them.